ideapark/career/Documentation/the-nature-of-lisp.md

 ------------

 Learning Lisp is an uphill battle.
-Even though in Computer Science terms Lisp is an acient language, few people to data figured out how to teach it well enough to make it accessible.
-Despite greate efforts by many Lisp advocates, learning Lisp today is still hard.
+Even though in Computer Science terms Lisp is an acient language, few people today figured out how to teach it well enough to make it accessible.
+Despite great efforts by many Lisp advocates, learning Lisp today is still hard.
 The good news is that this won't reamain the case forever since the amount of Lisp-related resources is rapidly increasing.
 Time is on Lisp's side.